T-chm/EPIC/README.md

 The repository includes sample queries in the `data/sample_user_prompts.txt` file.
 Here are some examples:

+#### QDB Assay Queries
 - "Design QDB probes for detecting this sequence: [paste your sequence]"
 - "Analyze these variant sequences for conserved regions"
 - "How do I optimize my QDB assay for higher sensitivity?"
 - "Design a QDB assay for detecting HIV variants"

+#### PCR Assay Queries
+- "Design PCR primers for amplifying this region: [paste your sequence]"
+- "Create primers for a 200bp amplicon from this sequence"
+- "What are the best primer design parameters for a multiplex PCR?"
+- "Optimize these primers for my SARS-CoV-2 detection assay"

 ### Data Folder